A localization-delocalization transition for nonhomogeneous random matrices: Introduction

 Understanding the eigenvectors of large random matrices, particularly whether they are delocalized or localized, is of interest in many areas including mathematical physics, computer science, and combinatorics.
 A delocalized vector is one with roughly equal mass spread throughout its coordinates, while a localized vector has much of its mass concentrated on relatively few coordinates.
 The guiding example of delocalization arises in rotationally invariant ensembles such as the classical Gaussian orthogonal ensemble (GOE): their eigenvectors are uniformly distributed on the unit sphere, and are therefore always delocalized.
 Properties of uniform random vectors on the sphere can therefore be used as a benchmark for measuring delocalization.
 Much work in this direction has been done for general \emph{Wigner-type matrices} \cite{rmt-book-dynamical,eigenvectors-survey}, for a variety of indicators of delocalization.

 On the other hand, the most localized vectors are simply the coordinate directions, with all mass concentrated on a single coordinate.
 These arise as eigenvectors of diagonal matrices, such as a diagonal matrix with i.i.d.\ diagonal Gaussian entries.
 To interpolate between the two extremes of a diagonal matrix and a Gaussian Wigner matrix, one can consider models of varying degrees of sparseness.
 One such model of interest in mathematical physics is random band matrices, which are zero outside of a band around the diagonal, and whose eigenvectors are conjectured to undergo a phase transition from localization to delocalization depending on the band width.
-The state of the art on this topic is surveyed in \cite{bourgade-survey}.
+See, e.g., \cite{bourgade-survey} for a survey of this topic.

 In this paper we will consider Gaussian random matrices with an \emph{arbitrary} sparsity pattern, which is only assumed to be $d$-regular in the sense that there are $d$ nonzero entries in each row and column.
 This model includes the above mentioned Gaussian models (GOE, diagonal, and band matrices), as well as many other matrices that may be highly nonhomogeneous.
 As will be illustrated below using simple examples, the delocalization of eigenvectors is sensitive to the choice of sparsity pattern; an understanding of such questions for arbitrary sparsity patterns is far beyond current technology.
 In contrast, we will show that a much simpler phenomenon arises in this general setting near the edge of the spectrum: the \emph{approximate} top eigenvectors (by which we will mean unit vectors $v$ with $\|Xv\|_2$ close to $\|X\|$) exhibit a canonical localization-delocalization transition at $d\sim\log N$.
 This shows in particular that while the behavior of the \emph{exact} eigenvectors may be sensitive to the structure of the model, a weaker notion of (de)localization can nonetheless arise universally with respect to the sparsity pattern.